For Engineering-Led and Complex B2B Businesses

 • How to identify the real constraint before it gets expensive

-Design Before Scale is not a motivational book.
+Design Before Scale is not a motivational exercise.

 It’s not a collection of tactics.

-It’s a structured way to determine whether pushing harder makes sense — before you pay to find out the hard way.
+It’s a structured system to determine whether pushing harder makes sense - before you pay to find out the hard way.

 What Design Before Scale Is / What It Is Not